olehmisar/haxilium/README.md

 ### Create methods
-Besides default methods and methods which are automatically created for us by Haxilium(e.g., `setPlayerAfk()` from [above section](#player-object-extension)).
-Sometimes it is useful to define other room related functions that we will use across entire project.
-It is logically correct to attach them to the room object.
-Use `method(name: string, methodFn: function)` to attach function to the room.
+Besides default methods and methods which are automatically created for us by Haxilium(e.g., `setPlayerAfk()` from [above section](#player-object-extension)), we can create our own methods.
+We use `method(name: string, methodFn: function)` to attach `methodFn` function to the room under the `name` name.
 In the following code we create function which adds "INFO: " prefix to the message that we want to send to player:
 ```js
 room.method('sendChatInfo', function (message, playerID) {
     // 'this' refers to the 'room' object.
 Don't use 'room' inside of callbacks, methods etc.